MetalGray/Methodology_for_Machine_Learning_Titanic_Dataset_for_Kaggle_Competitions/README.md

 The methodology achieves an accuracy of 0.81339 on the Titanic dataset, using a Random Forest classifier (for the parameters, read my notebook).

 # Credits
 This methodology was developed by MetalGray (MetalGearRAY).
-It is based on the Kaggle competition Titanic: Machine Learning from Disaster.
+It is based on the Kaggle competition Titanic : Machine Learning from Disaster.